Back to Top

 NEW POWERHOUSE TRIO OF CMNW FAVORITES

 Returning to CMNW this fall are three of classical music’s most brilliant musicians: the exceptional clarinetist and Avery Fisher Prize-winner Anthony McGill, Grammy Award-winning mezzo-soprano Fleur Barron, and our own Artistic Director, pianist Gloria Chien!
 Their new Trio Afiori will present one of our most unique programs yet, as these three illuminating musical minds join forces with repertoire specially arranged for the triple-threat of mezzo-soprano, clarinet, and piano.
-Come for an evening of stunning music by Brahms, Kian Ravaei’s mesmerizing Gulistan—a 2023 CMNW commission—and two brand-new works commissioned by CMNW for this outstanding trio: Moon Allegory by Alexander Ho and Angels by Valerie Coleman.
+Come for an evening of stunning music by Brahms, Kian Ravaei’s mesmerizing Gulistan—a 2023 CMNW commission—and two brand-new works commissioned by CMNW for this outstanding trio: Moon Allegory by Alex Ho and Angels by Valerie Coleman.

 “Fleur Barron, Anthony McGill, and Gloria Chien are excited to offer a program on the theme of ‘Heritage,’ featuring works composed or arranged expressly for their trio.”